xflr6/graphviz/docs/basic_usage.rst

     and are currently passed on as is by this library.
     If you need to render arbitrary strings literally (e.g. from user input), consider wrapping them with the :func:`graphviz.escape` function first.
-    See the sections on :ref:`Escapes` and :ref:`Quoting` below for details.
+    See the sections on :ref:`backslash-escapes`
+    and :ref:`quoting-and-html-like-labels` below for details.